Schumer, McConnell spar over Dems' S1 election bill during rare committee appearance: 'Shame!'

 McConnell, R-Ky., and Schumer are members of the Senate Rules and Administration Committee, which is holding the hearing.
 It's rare for Senate leaders to participate in a legislative hearing in the way both are Wednesday.

 "Our move to equality, our move to fairness has been inexorable.
-But it didn't happen on its own, it took mightly movements and decades of fraught" political fights, Schumer said.
+But it didn't happen on its own, it took mighty movements and decades of fraught" political fights, Schumer said.
 "I would like to ask my Republican colleagues, why are you so afraid of democracy?"

 SENATE SET FOR CLASH ON HOT-BUTTON BILL DEMS SAY BOOSTS VOTING RIGHTS, GOP DECRIES AS POWER GRAB